 Once you’re signed in, the “sign in” button will become a “profile / sign out” button.
 You can access your profile and edit your user settings, subscriptions, email notifications by clicking “profile”.

-Once you’re logged in you can “react” or reply to an article or to other user’s comments.
+Once you’re logged in you can comment, kudo, or reply to an article or to other user’s comments.
 As you begin typing your comment, guides will appear to help you format your text using common markup.
 Hit “reply” to submit your comment.

-Reactions are optional, and one or more reactions can be given with or without commenting.
+Kudos are optional, and one or more kudos can be given with or without commenting.
 Click the thumbs up to show your respect for a comment or article.
-Similarly, you can select one or more of the four reaction icons to indicate that the article or comment stands out as thought-provoking, genuine/kind, entertaining, or helpful.
+Similarly, you can select one of the four other kudos icons to indicate that the article or comment stands out as thought-provoking, genuine/kind, entertaining, or helpful.

 You can edit a comment you’ve submitted until it has been replied to.
 Click the pencil icon on any comment you’ve made and then click the orange “save” button after you’ve made your changes.
 If there is no pencil icon, someone has replied and your comment is no longer editable.

-At anytime easily remove your feedback or unflag a comment by clicking the associated icon.
+At anytime easily remove your kudo(s) or unflag a comment by clicking the associated icon.

 The World Table Score

 Authenticity: We understand there’s a time and place for pseudonymity, but, there’s also real value in transparency, particularly when you are new in a community.
+You can improve your Authenticity Score by adding additional social accounts, making those accounts public, etc..
 The more transparent and/or invested you are in your identity, the more trusted you are by others.

 Add Email & Set Password